Cathytsy/DVD-SQL-Project/README.md

 In this project we will be using PostgreSQL and the database from https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database/?callback=in&code=MWI5MWFLM2YTYZI0NY0ZN2JHLTKZMZMTYTBJMMI4MGRLYTNI&state=41730ecc65fc4f519c0fb9d8927161e5

-##Huge credit to PostgreSQL Tutorial for sharing the database!
+### Huge credit to PostgreSQL Tutorial for sharing the database!

+## DVD Rental database

 The DVD rental database represents the business processes of a DVD rental store.
 The DVD rental database has many objects, including: